open-energy-transition/Awesome-Electrical-Grid-Mapping/README.md

 <table>
 <tr>
 <td>
-<b>A curated list of resources in the field of electric grid mapping to improve global open data coverage and quality for a sustainable energy transition.</b>
+<b>A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.</b>
 </td>
 <td>